 – What do I need to achieve in the first 30, 60 and 90 days to make this position successful?

 – What’s the next step in the process?

-For your strengths, pick two technical skills that are relevant for the role – things you’re confident and have good ability in.
+For your strengths, pick two technical skills that are relevant for the role – things you’re confident and capable in.
 Ideally these strengths should match the skills listed in the job description!

 When you mention them, include a brief description of when or how you developed and used the skill.

 For example “I’d say my biggest strength is analysing data to identify trends.
 When I was working as Data Analyst at Gentrix, I analysed many datasets including …..”

 For the third strength, choose a generic or soft skill that’s relevant for the role.
 For example, if the position has some interaction with clients/customers, talk about your customer service skills.
 Again, talk about when and how you developed the skill.

 Answering the question about your biggest weakness is trickier!
 You can’t say something that’s very important for the role – for example, “Well I’m a Civil Engineer but I really have difficulty reading technical documents.”
 Choose something that isn’t critical to the success of the role instead.

 But the important part of your answer is talking about what you’ve done (and what you’re doing) to overcome that weakness.
 For example, you might be taking a particular course, or learning new strategies to overcome the weakness.

 There are many ways to make a negative impression in an interview and likely miss out on a job offer.